Welcome to Rosie's Place

 An average of 1,900 women each month “shop” free of charge among shelves set up like a grocery store at Rosie’s Place Groceries and leave with 20-40 pounds of healthy food for their families.

-The Overnight Program is open every day, giving 216 guests a year a warm, safe bed, three meals a day, and enough time to get their footing so they can formulate a plan for what comes next.
+The Overnight Program is open every day for a total of 515 stays a year, giving guests a warm, safe bed, three meals a day, and enough time to get their footing so they can start to plan what comes next.

 Women’s Education Center

-We give more than 300 women a year an opportunity to increase their skills and self-sufficiency through free English as a Second or Other Language, Literacy and Computer courses - as well as individual tutoring - all taught by volunteer teachers.
+We give more than 300 women each semester an opportunity to increase their skills and self-sufficiency through free English as a Second or Other Language, Literacy and Computer courses - as well as individual tutoring - all taught by volunteer teachers.

 Whether a woman needs urgent assistance or long-term help, our Advocates work one-on-one with guests to help them address the challenges in their lives.
 We also help coordinate medical care and legal and housing search services delivered on site by our partner agencies.